 I want to encourage everyone to come out and join us on Tuesday, August 5 as we celebrate National Night Out at the Mid-Atlantic Soaring Association 154 Pecher Road in Fairfield.
-Liberty Township is partnering with Greenmount Community Volunteer Fire Department, Freedom Township, and Highpolice-community partnerships and neighborhood camaraderie.
+Liberty Township is partnering with Greenmount Community Volunteer Fire Department, Freedom Township, and Highland Township to host this event that is part of a national annual community-building campaign that promotes police-community partnerships and neighborhood camaraderie.
 There will be food trucks, child safety education, face painting, bounce house, emergency vehicles, law enforcement personnel and community outreach programs.
 You can meet and greet our police officers, Township Supervisors, and enjoy the festivities with other members of our community.
 So please come out and be a part of it.
 We look forward to seeing you there.